 Remote work has gained in popularity during the 2020s, but being prepared for valuable in-person networking opportunities such as meetings and conferences remains important.
 Knowing how to introduce yourself at a networking event is crucial, so let's look at some effective ways to break the ice.

-Going to a business networking event?
-What approach do you take to meeting people?
 Of course, there’s the old elevator pitch.
-But that’s most appropriate in certain situations only, like when you’re job searching.
+But that’s most appropriate in a few specific situations, like when you’re job searching.
 Generally speaking, you’ll need more subtle icebreakers for successful business networking.
 Subtlety includes recognizing the right moment to introduce yourself and following up with the right words once conversation starts flowing.

 Before you approach someone, be sure you’re not interrupting anything.
 Then, when it’s time to introduce yourself, you need an effective way to engage.
 Ideally, the first words out of your mouth will be about how you’re connected (in some way) to the person you’re trying to meet.

 That’s not always possible, of course.
-So here are some other icebreaker ideas on what to say, which you can customize as needed:
+So, we offer some icebreaker ideas on what to say, which you can customize as needed.